 Students that live in the few blocks to the north of school must have an adult walk them to and from school.
-Students can be walked to the gate area and students can go to their class from there.
+Students can be walked to the gate area, and students can go to their class from there.
 In the afternoons, students will go to the car pick up area.
 Parents can wait at the edge of the Student Assembly Center for all cars to leave.
-Then walkers are allowed to meet their parents.
+Walkers are allowed to meet their parents after cars have finished.
 If you choose to pick your child up in a vehicle you MUST go through the car pick up line.

 Students living across from Albany Upper must go to the crossing guard and walk across the street to enter Albany Upper campus.
 Students will walk through that campus to enter Albany Lower.
-In the afternoons students will go to the computer lab.
-An assigned employee will walk them to the crossing guard.
+In the afternoons, students will go to a designated area to meet an assigned employee who will walk them to the crossing guard.
 Parents should wait for their child across the street.
-Students in Pre-K through second grade must have a parent waiting for them.
+Students in Pre-K through first grade must have a parent waiting for them.

 Students that live to the south of school must have a parent walk them to the Upper entrance gate.
 Students will enter the Upper campus and walk to the Lower.
-In the afternoons, these students go to the computer lab and are walked to the Upper.
+In the afternoons, these students go to a designated area and are walked to the Upper.
 A parent must be waiting at the Upper gate for their child.

-The school year consists of approximately 177 days.
-Students must be in attendance 167 days to receive credit for the year’s work.
-Students are allowed no more than 10 unexcused absences for the school year.
+School attendance is very important.
+The Louisiana State Legislature, Louisiana Department of Education, and Louisiana State Board of Elementary and Secondary Education policy states that students must be in attendance 167 days to receive credit for the year’s work.
+State law mandates that students miss no more than 10 unexcused absences for the school year.
 A student missing more than 10 unexcused absences could result in not passing to the next grade.

-In accordance with state law, only the following absences will be considered excused provided the parent or guardian sends a doctor excuse confirming the reason for the absence the day the student returns:
+Only the following absences will be considered excused if the parent or guardian sends a doctor’s excuse confirming the reason for the absence the day the student returns: